timgent/tdd-example/README.md

 ## Now let's try some TDD to come up with a better solution...

 ### Step 1: Define a signature for our method
-First we should come up with a signature for our method Solution.fizzbuzz
+First we should come up with a signature for our method Solution.fizzbuzz.
+For the implementation use ??? for now.

 ### Step 2: Write our test cases
 Next write some tests in SolutionTest to test the Solution.fizzbuzz method - you have 2 possible approaches with TDD.